VoidmatrixHeathcliff/EasyGame/README.md

 # EasyLua
-Some libraries for Lua to develop a game.
+Some libraries for Lua to develop games.
 (Windows Platform Only !)